 What if you have extra powdered milk and don't want it to spoil and go to waste?
 Your best bet is to vacuum seal and freeze as mentioned above.
 Or, you can use it in recipes that call for other types of milk - for proper amounts see our Substitution pages.

 How long is Powdered Milk good for when prepared in a dish?

 How long does powdered milk last?
 That depends.
 How long do eggs last?
 In general, powdered milk lasts only as long as the quickest expiring ingredient it is mixed with.

 What are our shelf life resources?

-Our shelf life of powdered milk content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of milk.
+In determining how long Powdered Milk lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Powdered Milk.

-Although the powdered milk shelf life information provided by Eat By Date is generally reliable, it is intended as an opinion and not a substitute for the advice of your qualified health care provider.
-Please drink responsibly!
+Although the Powdered Milk shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!